Wormhole-X-Treme/Wormhole-X-Treme/README.txt

-wormhole.use.sign - lets a user use sign gates. wormhole.use.dialer - lets a user use /dial gates wormhole.remove.own - lets a user remove a gate that they own wormhole.remove.all - lets a user remove any gate wormhole.build - Able to build new wormholes
+wormhole.use.sign - lets a user use sign gates. wormhole.use.dialer - lets a user use /dial gates wormhole.use.compass - lets a user use /wxcompass (/wormhole compass) wormhole.remove.own - lets a user remove a gate that they own wormhole.remove.all - lets a user remove any gate wormhole.build - Able to build new wormholes